kevinsullivan/physvm_develop/README.md

 ## Acknowledgements

 Kevin Sullivan's work on this project has been supported by the Systems Engineering Research Center.
-(A proper, approved acknowledgement wil be provided here.)
+(A proper, approved acknowledgement will be provided here.)
 This work draws heavily on prior work by both PIs, including Sullivan's work with Jian Xiang (now a postdoc at Harvard) and John Knight, and Elbaum's work on efficient units checking.
 We acknolwege our collaborators' essential prior contributions to this line of work.